Statscell/clash-of-clans-data/README.md

 Data parser/formatter and usable data files for Supercell's game "Clash of Clans"

+## Project Structure

+The project contains of few major folders

+- `raw`: Raw csv files. _They can be obtained from [this repository](https://github.com/Statscell/clash-of-clans-csv)_
+- `output`: Parsed output file.
+If you are not willing to run the entire project you can just use it!
+- `src`: All the magic is happening here

 ## ⚠️ Information ⚠️

 This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.